rsk2/awesome-csharp/README.md

   **9. Different ways to declare and initialize variables (this is in a different file InitializingVariables.cs):**
   The methods in the class visually show different coding techniques to initialize different types of variables

+**Instructions to run:**
+You can clone this repo and run the project using Visual Studio.
+Since this is a console application, you can view the out put in the console.

+Unless mentioned otherwise, code is present in **Program.cs**.